-This program is offered through Cazenovia College’s Center for Adult and Continuing Education.
+This program is offered through Cazenovia College’s Center for Continuing Education & Graduate Programs.
 It is designed for current civilian or non-sworn New York State residents who are interested in entering the law enforcement field as police officers in New York State.
 Although the program does not guarantee admission into a police department, every standard required in a full-time basic police academy applies, including physical fitness, attendance and academics.

 Training is conducted by certified police instructors or approved instructors.
 Cazenovia College provides professional instructors from both the police community and the College to facilitate the appropriate learning environment and meet the rigid standards of the DCJS.